materialsproject/pymatgen/docs/compatibility.md

 ### v2021.3.3

-The variable `pymatgen.SETTINGS` has been moved to `pymatgen.settings.SETTINGS`.
+* The variable `pymatgen.SETTINGS` has been moved to `pymatgen.settings.SETTINGS`.
 Since this is mostly used internally within pymatgen, it is not expected to lead to significant external issues.

 ### v2021.2.8.1

-The minimum version of Python was increased from 3.6 to 3.7 following the lead of numpy.
+* The minimum version of Python was increased from 3.6 to 3.7 following the lead of NumPy.
 However, at this point there are no exclusively Python 3.7+ features used in pymatgen so pymatgen may still be able to be installed manually on Python 3.6 systems, although this usage is not supported.

-Support for `aconvasp` has been removed since the corresponding tests were failing and this module was not being maintained.
+* Support for `aconvasp` has been removed since the corresponding tests were failing and this module was not being maintained.

 ### v2020.10.20

-The band structure plotting functionality, `BSPlotter`, has been overhauled to allow plotting of multiple band structures.
+* The band structure plotting functionality, `BSPlotter`, has been overhauled to allow plotting of multiple band structures.
 This might cause issues for tools relying on the internal structure of BSPlotter's plot data.